leastbad/optimism/README.md

 ## Try it now

-The project repository lives on Github at [https://github.com/leastbad/optimism](https://github.com/leastbad/optimism)
+The project repository lives on Github at [https://github.com/leastbad/optimism](https://github.com/leastbad/optimism) and this documentation is available at [https://optimism.leastbad.com](https://optimism.leastbad.com)

 There's a live demo that you can try right now at [https://optimism-demo.herokuapp.com](https://optimism-demo.herokuapp.com/)

 Even better, the source code for the demo is [available on Github](https://github.com/leastbad/optimism).
 The project README lists every step required to build the demo application from scratch in about five minutes.

 Excited?
 Great!
-Let's install [Optimism](https://github.com/leastbad/optimism) in your Rails app now.
+Let's [setup Optimism](https://optimism.leastbad.com/setup) in your Rails app now.